dive-into-machine-learning/dive-into-machine-learning/README.md

 ### The "Danger Zone"

-If you're coming at this as a hacker, you'll be in the "Danger Zone" for a while:
+*You have entered the Danger Zone:*

 [![Drew Conway's Data Science Venn Diagram](http://i.imgur.com/z9YqsLU.png)](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram)

-(Note: "Substantive Expertise" is a very similar term to "Domain Knowledge."
-Either of these terms relates to the general sense of "Knowledge" from Domingos.)
+(Note: "Substantive Expertise" is like "Domain Knowledge."
+Or in this guide's terms, just "knowledge" as Domingos said.)

-Just please, please don't sell yourself as a Machine Learning expert while you're still in the Danger Zone.
-Keep hacking and keep learning, you'll make it out.
+**Please** don't sell yourself as a Machine Learning expert while you're still in the Danger Zone.
+Don't build bad products or publish junk science.
+Don't be an unethical journalist. **Do** keep hacking and learning until you know more about what you're doing!

 ### An anecdote about User Experience